 Author Cynthia Lee De Boer suffers with a difficult physical disability, and her heartfelt work in trying to see the positive in the world is well worth reading, whether you have any similar conditions or not.
 Her experience with depression, though it will not be the same for everyone, is proof that people can find a mindset, which enables them to fight, even when they feel weak.
 In itself this is an inspiring and empowering thing to experience.
 I thought the book was organized well to help readers find particular areas which might be more applicable to them, but the calls to action throughout the volume would be really useful to anyone suffering with mental health issues in general as they seek to make us realize what’s really important to us.
 Overall, Freedom From Depression: No Matter What Your Disability May Be is a well-written, personal and positive journey that is sure to empower its readers.~~~~~

-AMAZON REVIEW – 5 Stars – ‘Freedom From Depression, No Matter What Your Disabilty May Be’ – December 22, 2018
+AMAZON REVIEW – 5 Stars – ‘Freedom From Depression, No Matter What Your Disability May Be’ – December 22, 2018

 This talented author has created a simple yet effective book to face anything that threatens your happiness.
 Whether you have ever been seriously depressed or not, the practical and empathetic suggestions in this book are real life hacks.
-It is also very useful in addressing the challenfes faced by other loved onew i your life. i recommend it for EVERYONE.
+It is also very useful in addressing the challenges faced by other loved ones in your life.
+I recommend it for EVERYONE.
 Kudos on making the world a better place.

-REVIEW – ‘Freedom From Depression, No Matter What Your Disabilty May Be’ – October 2, 2018
+REVIEW – ‘Freedom From Depression, No Matter What Your Disability May Be’ – October 2, 2018

 I was so excited to dig into your latest book and it did not disappoint!